 INTRODUCTION

 This program provides an iterative method of designing a solar power system for fixed or floating AtoN installations.
-To keep the Excel workbook as simple as possible it has some certain limitations, e.g. it doesn’t take into account
+To keep the Excel workbook as simple as possible it has some certain limitations and factors that it does not take into account.
+These include;

 specific technical data for the products,

 temperature for any location or